Why Did We Quit Our Jobs to Travel?

 She Said – The Budget Savvy Travelers

-Now that it is 2014, I have officially been working in my career for 10 years.
-As an early childhood speech therapist, one of the biggest strategies that we implement as a classroom team is a structure and routine.
+Back in 2014, when I quit my job, I had officially been working in my career for 10 years.
+As an early childhood speech therapist, one of the biggest strategies that I implemented as a classroom team is structure and routine.
 Although it benefits children with special needs, it started to get a little too repetitive and mundane for me.
 Working in special education can be a wonderfully rewarding job, but honestly, I started losing passion for my career.

 For several years, my educational teams were given some challenging children.
 I mean, “Nanny 911” tough.
 I got tired of being spit at, hit, bit, argued with, and swore at.
 One of the most memorable quotes from a 4-year-old student was, “You’re not my teacher, you’re a bitch.”
 The negatives started to outweigh the positives.
 I knew it was time for a break.